Published On: December 6, 2021

 - Cancellation (either ways)

 - Ratings and review

 Inter-app communication between the drivers’ and passengers’ app takes place over mobile data communication or Wi-Fi.
 The data exchange is often routed over the application server.
 The data could be encrypted or not.
 Enterprises demand end-to-end encryption.

-Although on-demand taxi apps insist on a cashless payment system over a payment gateway, these services, when targeted towards a geography where cashless payments are still in nascent state, have started to include cash payments options.
-Also, split fare is a feature that has lately become a standard across taxi booking apps.
+When targeted toward geography where cashless payments are still in a nascent state have started to include cash payment options.
+Also, the split fare is a feature that has lately become a standard across taxi booking apps.

 Braintree is one of the leaders in the mobile payment market to accept card payments and boasts Uber as its clients.
 Another great payment system, a competitor of Braintree, and a payment gateway preferred in our custom taxi app development services, Stripe provides its payment services to fast-moving on-demand economy startups: Lyft, Postmates and Instacart.

 PayPal’s Card.io lets you enter your credit card details by simply scanning the credit card with your phone’s camera.
 The functionality is available for both iOS and Android apps.